-I grew up in the 80s eating Namoura semolina cake, in Chile, they are called Aristelos.
+I grew up in the 80s eating Namoura semolina cake.
+In Chile, they are called Aristelos.
 My mom did them a lot and always in the microwave, so they were fast and delicious.
-I consider them perfect as a dessert or as a small treat to enjoy with coffee or afternoon tea.
+I consider them perfect as a dessert or a small treat to enjoy with coffee or afternoon tea.

-Most likely, this cake we have to thank the Palestinian or Lebanese colony in Chile.
+Most likely, Namoura or Aristelos came to us with Palestinian or Lebanese immigration to Chile.
 I don’t know anything else about its origins or why it became popular in Chile in those years.
 If you know something, please leave a comment.

 You may also be interested in the recipe: Easy baklava rolls.Print